Financial Aid Consumer Information

 I understand that I must notify the financial aid office of any changes in my status with respect to the receipt of additional educational funding from other sources.
 This includes scholarships, tuition waivers, agency benefits and third-party payments.
 I must notify (in writing) the University Registrar or local campus official of any changes in name or address, enrollment status or major program of study.
 I understand these changes may result in an adjustment to my financial aid award.

 I understand that I am required to be enrolled in an eligible degree, diploma, or certificate program offered by the college.
-I also understand I must be enrolled for a minimum number of credits in order to receive financial aid funding.
+I also understand I must be enrolled for a minimum number of credits required for the degree in order to receive financial aid funding.
 Financial aid may be reduced based on the number of credits for which I am enrolled.

 I understand that I must maintain satisfactory academic progress as defined in the financial aid Satisfactory Academic Progress policy.